mwprado/retroarch-standalone-service/arm/README.md

 # arm

-These files are used for Arch ARM's kodi packages only.
+These files are used for Arch ARM's retroarch packages only.